spirit-warrior/ammas-tour-2024/README.md

   - 5 mm per second, 1 inch in 5 seconds
   - 55 seconds to fully extend
   - 40 seconds to lift from 12" to 20"
-- Multiple ways to adjust the height
-  - Wired switch - in a protected location, where you can use it by feel
-  - Remote control - Four remotes for each lifting system
-  - Using wifi and smartphone app (maybe)
+- The columns can be installed with either side up.

-- Control panel aka controller
+#### Control panel aka Controller

-  - the up/down arrows are for setting height limits, etc
+- Up / Down arrows are for changing the height as well as programming the device
-  - may allow adjusting height (raise and lower)
 - the display tells how far the columns are currently extended

-  - protect from damage and tampering
+- As of 2024, we always use the control panel to adjust the height

+- In general, the control panel can be used at some distance because it is connected to the system by a cable.
+The cable is long enough so the user can be a few feet away from the chair or peetham.
+This allows the user to adjust the height from behind or to the side.
+- Sometimes we use a separate control panel that is directly attached under the peetham or chair so that the user has to look under there to check the height setting and to access the buttons to change the height
+- The controller operates all four legs simultaneously, in sync

+- Other methods of control are available if someone wants to become an expert
+  - Remote control - we have not used the remote
+  - Smartphone app
-- Momentary contact switches
+  - Momentary contact switch - advocated by Paul Sawyer as follows -
     - The most intuitive switch is a wired momentary contact switch which only moves while you press and hold the switch.
 DIHOOL sells a rocker switch (without a cord or case) but it might not be a momentary contact switch.
 Fortunately, we can buy momentary contact switches and wire them ourselves
-  - Ideally this switch should be in a small box.
+    - Ideally this switch should be in a small box

-#### Installation
+#### Installation Notes

-- Install the lifting columns so that the electrical connections are at the top, under the platform, rather than near the base.
-The columns can be installed with either side up.
+- The power supplies and electrical connections are located under the platform because this location is more protected from accidental damage than near the base.
-- Attach the controller, power supply and control panel.
-Most of it just plugs together.
+- The controller, power supply and control panel are simply plugged together.
 A few wires require screwing to a screw terminal.
-- Plug it to 120 volts and it should work.
-- Best to connect all the components and test them before fastening down the wires
-- Then decide the best location for everything

-- Location of control panel - TBD

-  - display should be visible from somewhere so a specific height can be set

-- Optional - Extra rocker switches that Paul is mounting on a panel or in a box
+- Uses 120 volt power
+- We have a spare column and controller
+- Use crimp-on lugs to attach power supply wires to screw terminals
+  - Available at Home Depot
+  - better than wrapping wires around the screws
+  - Vise grips are fine for crimping
 - No loose wires
 - Use wire tie downs
 - Don't use staples because they can cut the wires
-  - Don't pull the wires tightly
+- Don't pull wires tightly

-- Take a couple of days to attach the lifting columns and get to know them
-- The remote controls need to be paired with the controllers
-- Be ready to repair this stuff
-- We have a spare column and controller
-- Main risk is physical damage, such as wires getting snagged
+- Protect wires from getting snagged
-- Use crimp-on lugs to attach power supply wires to screw terminals
-  - That makes a better connection than wrapping wires around the screws
-  - Prevents a stray strand from shorting out.
-  - Buy at Home Depot
-  - Vise grips are preferred for crimping, don't buy a crimp tool
-- Connecting the wired switch
-  - looks like you insert the wire and screw down
-  - If you have to wrap the wire around the screw, use crimp-on lugs as well
-- We have several controllers
-  - Controllers to implement tilting
+- **Be ready to repair the system**

-    - "front leg controller" - controls two legs
-    - "back leg controller" - controls two legs
-  - Controller that is set up to control four legs.
-For most reliable synchronization of legs, use this controller
-- Verify that the controller remembers where the columns are when it loses power.
-If not, we need a UPS battery backup.
+#### Programming the controller

-#### Instruction Manual PDF
+- explained in Instruction Manual - see next section
+- **Be familiar with reset procedure** in case of Errors, legs getting out of sync, safety shutdown, or other problem - page 17
 - See pages 7, 8 and 9 where they tell how to pair the remote controls and attach the power supply and the remote wired switches
-- Read about Reset procedure in case of disconnection, pinching, or other problem - page 17

 #### Programmable Settings

 - For peetham and chair
   - Set lower height limit equal to lowest position - 10.83 in
 - Set stroke length (less than 10.83 in)
-  - Effectively sets maximum height
+  - Use maximum stroke length
-  - for chair - ??
-  - for peetham - ??
 - For help with Error Codes - WeChat 8615669851253 for video calls

 #### Important Links